 An open air art gallery takes place every Saturday on Merrion Square in Dublin.
 Artists must obtain a permit that allows them to display and sell original works of art only.
 The exhibition continues until early September.

-Earlier in the summer group of artists known collectively as People's Art held a similar four day exhibition on St Stephen’s Green, which they argue is a busier and more popular location.
+Earlier in the summer, a group of artists known collectively as People's Art held a similar four day exhibition on St Stephen’s Green, which they argue is a busier and more popular location.